Alzheimers480/server/README.txt

 "New Acquaintance Created"
-"one or more paramters missing Unable to Create New Acquaintance" "Acquaintance already exists Unable to Create New Acquaintance" "New Acquaintance Created dir already exists!"(the way I have it programed this last one should never happen unless someone deltes a user from the database but doesn't dealete the corisponding dir)
+"one or more paramters missing Unable to Create New Acquaintance" "Acquaintance already exists Unable to Create New Acquaintance" "New Acquaintance Created dir already exists!"(the way I have it programmed this last one should never happen unless someone deletes a user from the database but doesn't delete the corresponding dir)

 here is a curl you can use to test. make sure you keep the database in order though: curl -L http://www.secs.oakland.edu/~scnolton/newacqu.php --data "USERNAME=loopy&FNAME=Grumpy&LNAME=OldFart"